Top 7 Scientific Ways to Learn Anything Faster

 It is generally a better idea to study for a bit every day rather than holding on until the last minute.
 In between study sessions, we suggest you take some time off to let your brain rest before jumping back into it.

 Doing this will help you learn better and retain more.
 First, take notes of some vital areas while your team discusses the topic.
-Once you are done, go over them a second time to add necessary and make edits if you need to.
+Once you are done, go over them a second time to add the necessary information and make edits if you need to.

 5. Say it out loud